Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - While his popularity continues to flounder, Trump got his second day of positive press for dropping the MOAB (the first was the Syrian bombing).

 - Trump has yet to declare a strategy in Afghanistan or appoint an ambassador.
-The $16mm cost MOAB killed 36 ISIS fighters — a cost of roughly half a million per fighter.
+The $16 million cost MOAB killed 36 ISIS fighters — a cost of roughly half a million per fighter.

 - As Tax Day approaches April 18th, thousands are expected to march today in cities around the country to protest Trump being the only modern day president to not release his tax returns.